⚡ Key Takeaways

 Insulation and heat pumps: the perfect combination

 If you're considering a heat pump, getting insulation first is crucial.
 Heat pumps are most efficient in well-insulated homes because they operate at lower temperatures than gas boilers.
-Free GBIS insulation combined with a £7,500 BUS grant for a heat pump is one of the most cost-effective energy upgrades available to UK homeowners.
+Funded insulation through ECO4, LA Flex, Warm Homes or supplier-led routes combined with a £7,500 BUS grant for a heat pump can be one of the most cost-effective upgrade paths where you qualify.

 Common GBIS questions